 Options exist to perform identity resolution using hashed-email-to-device linkages, device connections by household, and other first-party identifiers key in solving for identity resolution and attribution.
 This is valuable to marketers, publishers, and ecosystem partners and we have tools prepared to enable the ecosystem to leverage their own 1st party data sets and resolve them in actionable ways.

 Designed to determine when to request and manage consent, Kochava’s Intelligent Consent Manager, built using the IAB’s CCPA Compliance Framework for Publishers, works in parallel to Apple’s new consumer privacy initiatives.

 Paid reengagement campaigns have become a very popular approach for marketers today.
-This strategy currently relies heavily on device IDs for audience segmentation and activation.
+This strategy currently relies heavily on device IDs for audience segmentation, activation, and targeting.
 As an alternative to paid reengagement, marketers can shift to increase their use of owned media outreach via push notifications, in-app messages, email, or SMS.
 Kochava provides natively integrated engagement capabilities which can help facilitate reengagement for segments where IDFA is not present.
-Further, the walled gardens, for now, will remain a valuable resource in reengaging your audience because of their ability to target and reach users irrespective of the IDFA.

 Forging new paths for advertising

 I often say, out of chaos comes opportunity.
 At Kochava, we see these changes as opportunities to innovate on behalf of our customers, and we are continually building and enhancing our marketing solutions in new ways for them.
 Kochava was founded because of the need for insight behind advertising campaigns, and since 2011 we have been working to bridge gaps in the industry for marketers.
 The loss of the IDFA is no exception.
 We are prepared and poised to continue leading the industry in exciting new directions as we evolve and grow while always putting privacy first.